jbrgfx/elm-tutorial-app/readme.md

 ## Start PostgreSQL

-## Run the Haskell postgRest server
+## Start the Haskell postgRest server
-- from the binary dir where postgRest can execute:
+- from the terminal in the binary dir where postgRest can execute:

   ```
-  $postgrest postgrest.conf
+  postgrest postgrest.conf
    ```

 ## Running the application:

 In terminal run: